-Is an eco friendly electric toothbrush a thing?
+Is a sustainable electric toothbrush a thing?

 Fortunately, some electric toothbrushes are better than others for cleaning our pearly whites without dirtying the planet in the process.

 Everything we recommend to you on Sustainable Jungle is independently researched and we ask all brands to confirm their claims.
 To avoid waste, we test products on an as needed basis.
 This post contains affiliate links.
 If you buy something through our links, we may earn a small commission.
 Learn more about why we do this here.